Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-350/Wazuh_reference.md

 ![image11](https://user-images.githubusercontent.com/71083461/216202372-16dabbad-89a5-4cd1-a421-3df5efd5ccca.png)

 After the commands in step 6 are ran, do the commands in step 7.
-After those commands are run, the agents screen will show the following (can access previous screen by pressing "Deploy new agent"):
+After those commands are run, the agents screen will show the following (can access previous agents screen by pressing "Deploy new agent"):

 ![image3](https://user-images.githubusercontent.com/71083461/216200655-ac809f6b-fd08-4f17-affa-fc3365b50749.png)